iden3/ffwasm/README.md

-# Finite field library in Javascript
+# Finite field library in Wasm and Javascript

 ## License